retrievium/docs/docs/running-locally/using-virtual-machine.md

 vagrant up
 ```

+If for some reason during this it fails, it might be due to a fluke of ansible, so you can run `vagrant provision` in the same directory again, and it will run the same scripts to download / setup all the software.

 - 6 - Run script to start tmux session

 > **NOTE:** This command should be ran _inside_ your virtual machine, you can enter it by first heading into the `iac-v1/vagrant/dev` directory, and then running `vagrant ssh`